0belous/A2-Legacy-Launcher/README.md

   -c COMMANDLINE, --commandline COMMANDLINE
                         What commandline options to run A2 with -so SO, --so SO       Inject a custom .so file
-  -rm, --remove         Use this if reinstalling doesnt bring you back to latest -l, --logs            Pull game logs from the headset -op, --open           Open the game once finished
+  -rn, --rename         Rename the package to allow multiple installs -rm, --remove         Use this if reinstalling doesnt bring you back to latest -l, --logs            Pull game logs from the headset -op, --open           Open the game once finished